jjoonathan/F3560R-YIG-Filter/README.md

 ## Leakage Response

-Above 50GHz, I have to use an "improvised" scalar analysis setup.
+Above 50GHz, I had to use an "improvised" scalar analysis setup.
 The noise floor is rather high, but it demonstrates an important point: the energy demand to drive the YIG coil goes parabolic at 60GHz, where the high-permeability alloy starts to saturate.
 However, the YIG becomes leaky between 65GHz and 75GHz, and this could be used to extend the useful range of a spectrum analyzer slightly beyond the nominal upper frequency limit of the YIG!
 Cool!

 <img src="F3560R YIG Leakage.png" width="800"/>